 The PhD programmes last up to 8 semesters while the fast-track Master and PhD combined programme can be completed in 10 semesters as opposed to 12.

 The primary point of reference for students is the Students section of the Graduate Institute website.
-Here, one can find the course schedules (Autumn 2016 and Spring 2017) as well as various academic resources, including the following key pages: 2016-2017 Course Catalogue, Academic Calendar, and Academic Policies & Regulation.
+Here, one can find the course schedules (Autumn 2017 and Spring 2018) as well as various academic resources, including the following key pages: 2017-2018 Course Catalogue and Academic Calendar.
 The portal also leads you to the Career Services website as well as other useful information.
 A more detailed description of courses and their syllabi can be found on the department pages of each of the study programs, accessible from the Graduate Institute website.
 The specific requirements for each program can be found in the the Course Catalogue.
 Other relevant information is also available in the Student Handbook (most recent version).

 Again, the student section of the Graduate Institute website is a go-to for any academic information.
-Here you’ll be able to find everything from professors’ office hours (not yet updated for Autumn 2016) to the academic policies and regulations.
+Here you’ll be able to find everything from professors’ office hours to the academic policies and regulations.
 Below are some other resources that will likely be helpful, but it’s a good idea to browse around the student section page to see what is available.

 For all courses, student coursework will be evaluated based on criteria defined and communicated by the faculty at the beginning of the course.
 Evaluation criteria at the Institute are quite diverse, depending on the academic unit as well as professors‘ academic background and individual preferences.

 In some units (especially in Law and Development), you will more often experience a “continental European” style of teaching: prolonged lectures with limited intervening space for students, and an exam or research paper to submit by the end of the semester, counting for 100% of the grade.